-Fraudulent calls or emails pretend to be from an official source (like Sky, a bank or another well-known company) to try to gain personal, sensitive or financial info from you – like usernames, passwords, credit card details, even your Sky viewing card number, as well as other things.
+Fraudulent calls, emails or texts pretend to be from an official source (like Sky, a bank or another well-known company) to try to gain personal, sensitive or financial info from you – like usernames, passwords, credit card details, even your Sky viewing card number, as well as other things.

 You might be contacted by email, phone, text, through a website or social media site and they can often look or sound genuine.

-What to do if you get a scam call or email
+What to do if you get a scam call, email or text

 1. Forward the email to us

 Email a copy of any email that is from ‘Sky’ but you suspect is a scam/phishing email to firstname.lastname@example.org.
 If it’s from another company, contact them directly.

 email@example.com gets a high volume of emails so you won’t get a reply, but we’ll review any info that’s provided and take any action needed after investigating.
 Emails about anything other than a suspected scam/phishing won’t be dealt with.

 If you’ve received a phone call pretending to be from Sky or believe you’ve been a victim of fraud or cybercrime you can report it to Action Fraud directly or Police Scotland if you live in Scotland.

 Report it to Action Fraud (UK) or Police Scotland if: